How to develop analytical skills

 Can you teach yourself to be analytical?

 You can teach yourself to be more analytical since it’s a skill.
-And our abilities can be improved by gaining a better understanding, and through experience by actually practicing.

 Can you train someone to be analytical?